toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

       }
     }

-Much as I did with the 'hamburger' button in the Header component, I'm going to use CSS to manipulate a <ul> within the Navigation component and give us our 'times' icon, which we'll use to close the menu:
+Much as I did with the 'hamburger' button in the Header component, I'm going to use CSS to manipulate a 'ul' within the Navigation component and give us our 'times' icon, which we'll use to close the menu:

     .toggle_btn {
       position: absolute;